thecloudgarage/Boomi-based-simulator/README.md

 <br />

-Import the flatfile created and edit the elements as seen below
+Import the flatfile created on your laptop and edit the elements as seen below

 <br />